soma00333/profile/docs/work_experience/industry_technology.md

     </tr>
     <tr>
       <td><strong>Challenge</strong></td>
-      <td>A critical requirement was to do the migration with little or no downtime to avoid disrupting users.</td>
+      <td>A key challenge was doing the migration with little or no downtime to avoid disrupting users.</td>
     </tr>
     <tr>
       <td><strong>Solution</strong></td>